-The guidelines for eating fish from the Laguna de Santa Rosa are based on the chemicals detected in the fish collected for the three monitoring studies described below.
-These studies met OEHHA's data quality criteria, including adequate documentation of sample collection, fish preparation method (e.g., skinning or filleting), chemical analyses, quality assurance, and sufficiently low detection limits.
-"Sample," as used in this report, refers to an individual fish or a composite of multiple fish for which contaminant data was reported.
+The guidelines for eating fish from Millerton Lake are based on the chemicals detected in the fish collected for the two monitoring studies described below.
+These studies met OEHHA's data quality criteria, including adequate documentation of sample collection, fish preparation methods (e.g., skinning or filleting), chemical analyses, quality assurance, and sufficiently low detection limits.
+"Sample," as used in this report, refers to an individual fish or a composite of multiple fish for which contaminant data were reported.
 "Sampling" or "sampled" refers to the act of collecting fish for chemical analysis.